hapershtein/L19/ANALYZE_REPOS_README.md

 - Analyzes code metrics:
   - Total lines of code across entire repository
   - Lines of code in small files (< 150 lines)
-  - Grade calculation (total lines / small files lines)
+  - Grade calculation (percentage of code in small files)
 - Exports results to Excel with formatted output
 - Progress tracking and detailed status reporting
 - Automatic cleanup of temporary files